anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 ## 2.2 Reference Model Requirements

-The tables below contain the requirements from the Reference Model to cover the Basic and Network Intensive profiles.
+The tables below contain the requirements from the Reference Model to cover the Basic and High Performance profiles.

 To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through:
 - Those relating to Cloud Infrastructure Software Profiles